goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 exit 0
 ```

-## Configuraing the FPGA using OpenOCD
+## Configuring the FPGA using OpenOCD

-At this point we have both a raw bitstream and the bitstream wrapped with the programming sequence
-in the SVF file.

-Although not very widespread openOCD has a very nice `svf` replay command :
+Although not widespread openOCD has a very nice `svf` replay command :

 ```
 18.1 SVF: Serial Vector Format